wangonya/wangonya.com/content/blog/lookaheads-lookbehinds.md

 // check to see if we have the right 'Kanye West'
 // /(?<= Kanye) West/ : the string 'West' must be preceded by 'Kanye'

-/(?<= Kanye) West/.test('I heard West will be performing tonight') // false. we cant really be sure it's the right West /(?<= Kanye) West/.test('I heard Keith West will be performing tonight') // false /(?<= Kanye) West/.test('I heard Kanye West will be performing tonight') // true
+/(?<= Kanye) West/.test('I heard West will be performing tonight') // false. we can't really be sure it's the right West /(?<= Kanye) West/.test('I heard Keith West will be performing tonight') // false /(?<= Kanye) West/.test('I heard Kanye West will be performing tonight') // true
 ```